ryanharkins/Judo-Ruby/tutorials/judo_getting_started.md

 The Judopay gem supports Ruby 1.9.3 and above (including 2.0.x and 2.1.x).

-Install the gem and its dependencies with:
+Add this line to your application's Gemfile:

+    gem 'judopay'

+And then execute:

+    $ bundle

+Or install it yourself as:

-gem install judopay
+    $ gem install judopay

-If you're using Bundler, add it to your Gemfile and run 'bundle install'.

-gem "judopay"

 ## Dependencies